carbon-language/carbon-lang/openmp/tools/archer/README.md

 ## Runtime Flags

-TSan runtime flags are passed via **TSAN&#95;OPTIONS** environment variable, we highly recommend the following option to aviod false alerts for the OpenMP or MPI runtime implementation:
+TSan runtime flags are passed via **TSAN&#95;OPTIONS** environment variable, we highly recommend the following option to avoid false alerts for the OpenMP or MPI runtime implementation:

     export TSAN_OPTIONS="ignore_noninstrumented_modules=1"